Parent FAQs

 The afterschool program currently utilizes a waiting list to monitor the demand for access into our program.
 If your child is placed on a waiting list it does no mean all hope is gone.
 We are working daily to increase the amount of resources so that we are able to serve every child that will benefit from access to our program.

-Miss B’s primary goal is to assist children from high pockets of poverty in reaching and maintaining proficiency in areas of reading, math and science.
+Miss B’s primary goal is to assist children from high pockets of poverty to reach mastery in the areas of reading and math.
 Miss B’s is different than any other afterschool program because of our unique approach.
 We mobilize the services needed while also eliminating the barrier of transportation, which increases access.
 Each of our students works one on one with a certified/ retired teacher to help fill the cracks in their academic foundation.
 We also utilize an online learning system that develops Individual Actions Plans for each student.
 Each action plan is unique and specific to the child’s needs.
 This year we will begin to work with a Behavior Analyst to assist students with improving their overall behaviors.

 Yes, all enrolled students are asked to: